Where do cruise ships dock in Skagway (or tender) @ googlemaps Port of Skagway

 White Pass and Yukon Railroad

 The 3-hour round trip train ride on the narrow gauge White Pass and Yukon Railroad to the top of White Pass makes a fantastic excursion.
 In the mid 1890s, huge numbers of gold prospectors would climb up to White Pass and continue onward to the gold fields.
 The need for a railroad to ease the arduous trip seemed obvious.
 The Railroad was constructed in the years 1898 through 1900 to connect Skagway with White Pass and then to Whitehorse, in Yukon.
 Unfortunately, by the time the railroad was completed the gold rush was over.
 The railroad climbs nearly 3000 feet in 20 miles, with cliff-hanging turns, numerous bridges and two tunnels hewn from the rock.
+The Skagway terminus is located 1/4 mile inland from the cruise pier.

 Trail of '98 Museum